acebot712/the-nothing-app/docs/repo/PRE-COMMIT-SUMMARY.md

 ### 4. Added Scripts and Validation Tools

 - Added a `pre-commit` npm script for manually running hooks
-- Included pre-commit validation in the pre-production check script
+- Included pre-commit validation in the pre-production check scrip
 - Added integration with the CI/CD pipeline

 ### 5. Improved Project Structure